25 Encouraging Bible Verses for Addiction Recovery

 Throughout my whole adult life, my struggle has been food.
 I have struggled with yo-yo dieting and obesity for decades.
 Food has always been my way of escape when faced with difficult times, celebrating the good times, and any time in between.

-But I have not faithfully fought that addiction by relying wholeheartedly on the grace of God found in God’s Word.
+But I had not faithfully fought that addiction by relying wholeheartedly on the grace of God found in God’s Word.
 I allowed my own glutinous desires to take precedence over the work of the Holy Spirit.
 Perhaps you can relate to that struggle in your own addiction battle.

 Enough is enough.
 I went on a journey through Scripture to discover the most helpful Bible verses for encouragement and great power when temptation hits hard.
 I pray that these verses will help you, as well.